 Pageviews vs. Sessions vs. Users

 And finally, pageviews are how many pages on your blog were viewed in one session.
 So if someone came to your blog and clicked through to five different blog posts, those would register as five pageviews.
-If your blog had 12,000 sessions in a month, you may have 17,000 pageviews.
+If your blog had 12,000 sessions in a month, you may have 17,000 pageviews, for example.

 All of these traffic metrics are useful to you as a blogger.